sablikj/librar-ist/README.md

 ## Mandatory features
 ### TODO
-* **(Book detail)**	A list of libraries where the book is available indicating how far away they are and sorted by this distance
-* **(Book detail)**	Tapping a library brings up its information panel
-* When the user is actively viewing a library or book, ensure that any new content shows up quickly.
-If the user disengages from the application, use more efficient messaging to save network resources, even if at the expense of increased latency
+* **(Search tab)** Fix remote mediator - currently not loading new items
+* Fix permissions
 * When a user searches for books using a search filter, search results can be downloaded only as scrolling requires - paging lib
 * Show placeholder images when user is on the metered connection
-* Application should be aware of its location and should automatically open free library information panels when close to the library (e.g. within 100m)
 * When user is on the WIFI, preload the library data for libraries within a 10km radius and their respective books

+### Mandatory but won't do
+* Application should be aware of its location and should automatically open free library information panels when close to the library (e.g. within 100m) - Stupid idea
+* When the user is actively viewing a library or book, ensure that any new content shows up quickly.
+If the user disengages from the application, use more efficient messaging to save network resources, even if at the expense of increased latency - Don't have enough server resources to constantly check with API for updates..

 ### Complete